Rockstar North: Continued expansion and leadership dispute (2014–2022)

+Grand Theft Auto VI and union issues (2025–present)

 Rockstar Games fired 31 studio employees on 30 October 2025, citing public discussion and distribution of confidential information.
 The Independent Workers' Union of Great Britain (IWGB) accused the company of union busting, stating these employees were attempting to unionise with labour organisers on Discord.
 Alex Marshall, the president of the IWGB, called the firings "the most blatant and ruthless act of union busting in the history of the games industry".
 IWGB-organised protests outside the studio started on 6 November and were supported by Ross Greer, the co-leader of the Scottish Greens.
-Rockstar Games's next release, Grand Theft Auto VI, was delayed on the same day.
-Journalists believed the firings did not cause the delay but could lead to missed deadlines, and a Rockstar North employee said morale was "at rock bottom".
+Rockstar Games's next release, Grand Theft Auto VI, was delayed on the same day, and a Rockstar North employee said morale was "at rock bottom".

 The IWGB issued legal claims against Rockstar Games on 12 November, citing the company's refusal to meet with the union.
 More than 200 employees signed a petition demanding the workers' reinstatement, and Christine Jardine, the Member of Parliament for Edinburgh West, criticised the firings during a session of the House of Commons.
+In December, the prime minister, Keir Starmer, called the events "deeply concerning" and said his ministers would investigate.
+In May 2026, workers of Rockstar North and Rockstar Games's four other UK studios formed the Rockstar Games Workers Union under the IWGB Game Workers Union.